6 Signage Design Principles You Need to Know

-You might have noticed that we’ve been focusing our blog posts on signage a lot lately.
-This is because both interior and exterior signs are critical to your business’s successful overall branding and marketing strategies.
+You might have noticed that we’ve been concentrating our blog posts on signage a lot lately.
+This focus on both interior and exterior signs is because are these pieces of your marketing collateral are critical to your business’s successful overall branding and marketing strategies.

-In fact, you’ll find tons of important survey data that prove your customers are paying attention to signs—whether consciously or not.
-For instance, a FedEx Office survey from a couple of years ago showed that “eight in 10 (76%) American consumers enter a store they have never visited before based on its signs, and nearly seven in 10 (68%) have actually purchased a product or service because a sign caught their eye.”
-Those are some impressive stats.
+In fact, you’ll find tons of survey data that prove your customers are paying attention to signs—whether consciously or not.
+For instance, a FedEx Office survey showed that “eight in 10 (76%) American consumers enter a store they have never visited before based on its signs, and nearly seven in 10 (68%) have actually purchased a product or service because a sign caught their eye.”
+Those stats are impressive!

 Unfortunately, though, designing effective signage can be extremely difficult for even experienced graphic artists.
 Especially when it comes to large-scale exterior signs that need to help customers locate your business, there are many rules and best practices to follow to get attractive and readable results.

 Because we don’t want you to waste money and time revising your sign designs over and over again, we’re sharing a few of those sign design rules with you today (though there are more, as well).

 Of course, if you don’t want to worry about all the ins and outs of the design process, give us a call here at The H&H Group!
 The experienced sign designers at our full-service sign company will take the lead so your team can focus on more pressing business matters, like ramping up to serve all those new customers your signs will bring through your front door!

 1. Prioritize Legibility

 Signs that aren’t legible are pointless.
 After all, what good is wayfinding signage that requires your visitors to squint to tell where they’re supposed to go or tradeshow and events signs that make people ask, “what is this business?”